ajkeeton/climate/content/posts/ted_cruz/cruz_and_rss.md

 published: true
 cover_image: ./images/ted_cruz.jpg
 tags: ["cruz", "rss", "satellite"]
 description: Senator Cruz used RSS data to argue that the Earth wasn't warming.
-It was a good attempt.
-And have you heard about the Climate Mafia?
+There was a problem, however...
 ---
 lorem and stuff